King's Own (1st Staffordshire) Militia: India Mutiny and after

 Only the permanent staff were inspected in the summer of 1857, but on 15 October the regiment was called out again to release regulars for service in suppressing the Indian Mutiny.
 It was embodied at Lichfield on 3 November and was sent to Perth, Stirling and Edinburgh Castle, with a detachment at Greenlaw.
 On 10 August 1858 the regiment embarked on the troopship Melbourne to move from Edinburgh to Aldershot, where it camped for six weeks on Cove Common and afterwards was accommodated in huts in 'L' Lines, North Camp.
 It formed part of 1st Brigade and provided Guards of Honour and participated in march-pasts during Royal visits that summer.
 On 18 September the regiment moved to the Portsmouth area, with headquarters (HQ) at Colewort Barracks and detachments at Gosport, Tipner, Anglesey, Clarence and Cambridge Barracks.
 Parties attended courses at the School of Musketry at Hythe, Kent, and again provided guards of honour for Royal visits.
 On 29 May 1860 the regiment sent a detachment to Weymouth to guard convicts at Portland working on the breakwaters, who were in a state of disorder.
 On 13 September the regiment moved from Portsmouth and Weymouth to Northern District, with HQ at Newcastle upon Tyne, four companies at Sunderland, and one at Tynemouth.
 On 27 November 1860 the regiment was ordered to return to Staffordshire, where it was disembodied on 30 November.

 From 1862 the regiment carried out its training each year, usually preceded by preliminary training for that year's recruits.
 In 1870 all three Staffordshire Militia regiments took part in a field day on Stafford Common.
+The regiment had a 900 yd rifle range at Brownhills, about 6 mi from its HQ at Lichfield.
 The Militia Reserve introduced in 1867 consisted of present and former militiamen who undertook to serve overseas in case of war.